Jo Stodgel: Earth Hero

 While finishing his Holistic Science Masters degree at Schumacher College in 2012 he ran a project for 3 months in South Africa.
 In a country where a majority of the waste is burnt, littered or land-filled, there is plastic pollution everywhere.
 The problem was clear.
 It was evident that the town and the country had no solution for plastic.

 However, the people had solutions!
 In the small town of Greytown, Jo discovered countless ways that his neighbours were re-purposing their “waste”.
 It was the perfect context to introduce Ecobricking.
 It fit right in with trash transformation that was already going on.

 To celebrate all the incredible local innovation he threw a party at the local Greytown dumpsite.
 He invited all his friends, and their friends, to showcase sustainable ideas to inspire the community to think twice about their waste items and their potential.
 Musicians and artists joined in.
 It was an epic blast.

-The party, now know as the Trash to Treasure Festival, has become an annual event.
+The party, now known as the Trash to Treasure Festival, has become an annual event.

 At the Trash to Treasure festivals, structures have been built with ecobricks, tyres, and more.
 Beautiful art work and practical crafts are likewise on display– all great example of community and citizen powered solutions to what was once waste.
 This thinking has impacted Greytown so much that to this day schools ecobrick, build and continue to practice zero waste concepts.

 When Jo returned to his home of Santa Fe, he realized that Ecobricks weren’t just for Africans.